imixs/open-bpmn/doc/MODULE_SYSTEM.md

 ### The module code

-The module source code is simply exporting some functionallity:
+The module source code is simply exporting some functionality:

 ````javascript